jsoeterbroek/epoch/README.md

 * configuration option to manually change time, date (now set by NTP)
 * configuration option to change timezone (Europe/Amsterdam now default)

-## Binary releases
-TBA

 ## Help needed
 If you want to help to further develop Epoch, your help is very welcome.
 Check the TODO items in this README.

 I would especially welcome help or assistance if you would test the relevant calendar for your cultural or religious background, if the calculations, localisations etc. are correct or we are missing something.

 I try to test as best I can with all kinds of calendar conversion apps or websites, but this is very complicated in practice.